 The Contractor shall supplement the written notice of dispute within 15 days with a written Request for Equitable Adjustment (REA) providing the following:

-The date of the dispute
+The date of the dispute.

-The nature of the circumstances which caused the dispute
+The nature of the circumstances which caused the dispute.

-A statement explaining in detail the specific provisions of the Contract and any basis, legal or factual, which support the dispute.
+A detailed explanation of the dispute citing specific provisions of the Contract and any basis, legal or factual, which support the dispute.

-If any, the estimated quantum, calculated in accordance with methods set forth in subsection 105.24(b)12., of the dispute with supporting documentation
+If any, the estimated quantum, calculated in accordance with methods set forth in subsection 105.24(b)12., with supporting documentation

 An analysis of the progress schedule showing the schedule change or disruption if the Contractor is asserting a schedule change or disruption.
+This analysis shall meet the requirements of 108.08(d).

 The Contractor shall submit as much information on the quantum and impacts to the Contract time as is reasonably available with the REA and then supplement the REA as additional information becomes available.
-If the dispute escalates to the DRB process the DRB shall not hear any issue or consider any information that was not contained in the Request for Equitable Adjustment and fully submitted to the Project Engineer and Resident Engineer during the 105.22 process.
+If the dispute escalates to the DRB process, neither party shall provide or present to the DRB any issue or any information that was not contained in the Request for Equitable Adjustment and fully submitted in writing to the Project Engineer and Resident Engineer during the 105.22 process.

 (c) Project Engineer Review.
 Within 15 days after receipt of the REA, the Project Engineer will meet with the Contractor to discuss the merits of the dispute.
 Within seven days after this meeting, the Project Engineer will issue a written decision on the merits of the dispute.